IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 <a name="changeemail"></a>

-##### I have a new email address.
-How do I change the email address of the DevOps Services account that is associated with my IBM id?
+##### How do I change the email address of the DevOps Services account that is associated with my IBM id?

 1. Go to your [DevOps Services profile](https://hub.jazz.net/account/profile).
-2. On the left, click **PERSONAL INFORMATION**, and then change the value in the **Email** field.
+2. On the left, click **PERSONAL INFORMATION**, and then update your email address.

 <a name="rtcgit"></a>